engineershoaibakhter/engineershoaibakhter/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/shoaib1814/details/projects/](https://www.linkedin.com/in/shoaib1814/details/projects/)

-- 📝 I have completed Todo App [https://todo-app-engineer.vercel.app/](https://todo-app-engineer.vercel.app/)

-- 💬 Ask me about **REACT, NEXT, EXPRESS, MONGODB & FIREBASE**
+- 💬 Ask me about **REACT, NEXT, Node JS, EXPRESS, MONGODB & FIREBASE**

 - 📫 How to reach me **shoaibakhter181422@gmail.com**